-Figure 4 shows how CO2 strips out and reduces the Fractional Conversion to its final value in the lean solution as the solvent flows through the regenerator.
+Figure 4 shows how CO2 strips out and reduces the Fractional Conversion to the lean solution value as the solvent flows through the regenerator.
 In both cases a large fraction of the dissolved CO2 in the loaded solvent flashes off in the PRV (21.4% when promoted, 24.7% when not).
 As the solvent flows down the top 25 metres of packing, no stripping at all takes place-the upper section might as well not be there!
-Indeed, the upper 25 metres of packing, all the auxiliary internals such as distributors, and the 30 or so metres of tower shell are an unnecessary capital investment.
-The primary reason for this is that the stripping steam is metered to provide proper stripping of the 10% of the total solvent flow that actually reaches the lean (lower half) section.
-The other 90% could be immediately withdrawn as an essentially flashed semi-lean solvent without entering the regenerator at all.
-Although it is contacted by a flow of stripping steam, the steam flow is inadequate and quite incapable of having a significant effect.
+The primary reason for this is that the stripping steam is metered to provide proper stripping of the 10% of the total solvent flow that actually reaches the lean section.
+The other 90% gets withdrawn as semi-lean solvent, having contacted a completely inadequate stripping steam flow, quite incapable of having a significant effect.